aethercloud-ai/agentauthnz/SECURITY.md

 # AgentAuth Security Guide

+> **📝 Documentation Note**: This document uses `https://test.issuer.com` as a dummy URL for examples only.
+For actual testing, you must set the `AGENTAUTH_TEST_IDP_BASE_URL` environment variable to your real Identity Provider endpoint.
+See the [README.md](README.md) for required environment variable configuration.

 ## Overview

 This document outlines the security enhancements implemented in the AgentAuth library to protect sensitive data and prevent common attack vectors.